Hearing Link: Hearing Link history

 Hearing Link was formed in 2008 through the merger of two national organisations: Hearing Concern and the LINK Centre for Deafened People.

 Hearing Concern was originally called BAHOH – The British Association of the Hard of Hearing.
 It was renamed in the 1990s.
 It grew out of a number of informal gatherings that sprang up after the First World War when soldiers returned home deafened by gunfire.
 Over the years it did a huge amount of work, all focused on promoting the need for more and better support to be available for hard of hearing adults.
 This includes encouraging hard of hearing groups to be established and pushing for subtitles on TV and deaf awareness at government level.

 The LINK Centre for Deafened People, meanwhile, was set up in 1972 and focused on developing and delivering unique and specialised rehabilitation programmes for profoundly deafened adults and their families.
 The approach was holistic and involved the wider health and circumstances of the individual, including their family.

 For a short period after the merger the organisation was called Hearing Concern LINK.
 In January 2011, the organisation re-launched as Hearing Link.

 In August 2017, Hearing Link merged with Hearing Dogs for Deaf People, another leading hearing loss charity.

+In 2022, Hearing Link evolved and rebranded as Hearing Link Services.